ncbi/docker/blast/README.md

   ```
 ### Make and install my own BLAST databases

-Use case: you have your own sequence data in a file called `sequences.fsa` to make a BLAST database.
+If you have your own sequence data in a file called `sequences.fsa` and want to
+make a BLAST database, please run the command below:

   ```bash
   docker run --rm \